wmt-web-virup/Hacktoberfest-2023/Darshit Sakariya/Readme.md

 4. **History Tracking**: HTML reports can be saved and compared over time, enabling teams to track improvements or regressions in the application's quality.

 Now, let's delve into how to implement E2E automation testing with HTML reports effectively.
+### Implementing E2E Automation Testing with HTML Reports

+1. **Choose the Right Automation Framework**: Select an E2E automation framework that suits your application and team's requirements.
+Popular choices include Selenium, Cypress, and Puppeteer.

+2. **Write Test Cases**: Create test cases that cover critical user journeys within your application.
+Ensure that the test cases are modular, maintainable, and reusable.

+3. **Integrate HTML Reporting**: Integrate a HTML reporting library or tool into your test automation framework.
+Most automation frameworks offer built-in support for generating HTML reports, and there are also third-party libraries available for more customization.

+4. **Capture Screenshots**: Configure your tests to capture screenshots at key points during test execution.
+These screenshots can be included in the HTML reports for visual verification.

+5. **Include Logs**: Log important events and messages during test execution.
+These logs can provide additional context in the HTML report.

+6. **Customize Reporting**: Customize the HTML report format to suit your team's preferences.
+You can include features like charts, tables, and summaries for a more comprehensive view of the test results.

+7. **Schedule Tests**: Set up a schedule to run your E2E tests automatically, such as during nightly builds or after each code commit.
+This ensures consistent and timely feedback.

+8. **Analyze Reports**: Regularly review the HTML reports to identify issues, trends, and areas for improvement.
+Use the historical data to track the application's quality over time.

+9. **Collaborate and Communicate**: Share the HTML reports with the development and QA teams to foster collaboration and expedite issue resolution.

+### Example of End-to-End Automation Testing with HTML Reports:
+Performing End-to-End (E2E) automation testing with HTML reports in Java often involves using a combination of testing frameworks and libraries, such as Selenium for test automation and TestNG for test execution and reporting.
+Here's a simple example of E2E automation testing for a web application using Java, Selenium, and TestNG to generate HTML reports: